yashu1wwww/100-Youtube-Auto-Subscribers-Using-Localhost/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------

-## 👉 Note:Every time YouTube updates the code, it varies.
-So, open the YouTube video, press 'Ctrl+Shift+C' to open the developer tools,
+# 👉 Note:Every time YouTube updates its code, it may vary.
+So, open the YouTube video, press *Ctrl + Shift + C* to open Developer Tools, inspect the elements, find the updated paths, and modify accordingly

-## then copy the 'subcribe' button's XPath, CSS, or JavaScript path.
-Replace it in the code and press 'Ctrl+H' to find and replace the same element in the code.

 ---------------------------------------------------------------------------------------------------------------------------------------------